You need to show your work, but how? Well, you need a photography portfolio, and today I’ll give you some advice to build your own.

 Regardless of the online/digital platform, you could also have a printed version of your portfolio.
-The simplest way is to have your images printed in 8×12 and carry them around in a folder, but my preferred method is to design and print a soft-cover book using Blurb or your local Costco store.
+The simplest way is to have your images printed in 8×12 and carry them around in a folder, but my preferred method is to design and print a soft-cover book using Blurb, Canva or Adobe Express.

 I think it’s good practice to look back on your work once or twice a year, so you refresh your portfolio.
 Your style will evolve over time, so some images may not reflect your best anymore.
 Let’s remove those and replace them with more current images.

 As you can see, building a portfolio takes some time at first, but then it’s a matter of keeping it fresh.
 It’s also very important to have one because it will be on of your main marketing tools, so take the time to build it.